Three UMN Morris Students Are Fulbright Finalists

 - Their successes speak to the power and value of a Morris education on the global stage.

-Brittany Grady '17 and Autumn Carlson '18 have earned Fulbright U.S. Student Program awards.
+Brittany Grady '17, Autumn Carlson '18, and Alexa Barta ’18 have earned Fulbright U.S. Student Program awards.
 Their successes speak to the power and value of a Morris education on the global stage.

 The Morris Fulbright recipients received English Teaching Assistant (ETA) awards, which will place them in classrooms abroad to provide assistance to local English teachers.
 As Fulbright Scholars, they also will represent the United States as cultural ambassadors during their time overseas.